 // @param[in] element The newly decorated element.

-// @return A handle to a decorator-defined data handle, or NULL if none is needed for the element.
+// @return A handle to a decorator-defined data handle, or zero if no data is needed for the element.

 // Called to release element data generated by this decorator.